The Governing Body of Holy Trinity CE Primary School (Structure)

 As a governor, I am committed to ensuring that all pupils have access to the best possible education that the school can provide and for ensuring a safe and supportive environment for the children to learn and thrive.
 Having lived in Gravesend all my life, I relish the opportunity to making a difference to the education of children in a local school.

 I come from an IT background and worked for 25 years for a very large Multinational Investment Management company, supporting colleagues across the Globe.
 I now work part time for Ellenor as a Ward Clerk and I volunteer in their HR Department.
 I also have the role as Treasurer of the PTA for the school my daughter attends.

 Mr. M. Dockrell

-I am the Deputy Head Teacher here at Holy Trinity and have taught here for twelve years across many year groups and in a variety of different roles.
+I am the Deputy Head Teacher here at Holy Trinity and have taught here for thirteen years across many year groups and in a variety of different roles.
 Holy Trinity has always held a special place in my heart and I even completed part of my own teacher training here!
 I am now looking forward to supporting the school and working within a different capacity.
 For a number of years I have been a Specialist Leader of Education and have supported colleagues in other schools throughout Kent with a particular focus on Initial Teacher Training, Newly Qualified Teachers and Professional Development.
 Our school is an Advanced Partnership School with the University of Greenwich and I am a Senior Mentor, therefore, I often interview for people to get places on teacher training programmes.
 Recently I have been accredited with the Church of England National Professional Qualification for Headship (CoEPQH) which has equipped me well for leading within a faith based school and supporting the strategic direction of the school.
 I honestly couldn't think of anywhere else I would rather work and spend the majority of my time.
 To come in each day and be blessed with (your) delightful children, a fantastic, hard working staff team and supportive parents really does make each day special and rewarding.